-this need has been recognized by the G-20 and the International Monetary and Financial Committee of the IMF, accelerated progress needs to be made to come to an operational framework to enable timely concerted action to be taken to address the present major risks in global currency and financial markets and signal when, for example, monetary policies in major developed countries are likely to influence the size and composition of flows to emerging and other developing countries.
-Cooperative policy solutions should therefore take precedence as they can achieve better outcomes for the global economy and offload pressure on developing countries to take strong measures to mitigate the impact of volatile capital flows.
-Such cooperative policy solutions should also comprise deeper reforms of (international) financial regulation, including those for addressing risks outside the traditional banking system (investment banks, hedge funds, derivatives markets, and so forth).
-Requiring higher reserve requirements and/or collateral on cross-border portfolio investments by non-banking institutions and setting limits on positions that financial investors can take in commodity futures and derivatives markets may also help stem some of the volatility in capital flows and mitigate commodity price volatility.
-Such measures will, by no means, provide enough safeguard against continued volatility in food, energy and other commodity prices.
-For that, much more will need to be done to improve conditions for a more sustainable supply of these commodities.
-These sets of financial reforms will need to be complemented by deeper reforms of the global reserve system reducing dependence on the dollar as the major reserve currency, including through better pooling of reserves internationally (e.g. through closer cooperation between the IMF and regional mechanisms of financial cooperation) and enhancing the role of special drawing rights (SDRs) as international liquidity, while expanding the basket of SDR currencies including with currencies from major developing countries.
+commodity price volatility.
+Such measures by no means will provide enough safeguard against continued volatility in food, energy and other commodity prices.
+For that, much more will need to be done to improve conditions for a more sustainable supply of those commodities.
+These sets of financial reforms will need to be complemented by deeper reforms of the global reserve systems in a direction of lesser dependence on the dollar as the single major reserve currency, including through better pooling of reserves internationally (e.g., through closer cooperation between IMF and the regional mechanisms of financial cooperation) and enhancing the role of special drawing rights (SDRs) as international liquidity, while expanding the basket of SDR currencies, including with currencies from major developing countries.

-The fourth challenge is to ensure that sufficient resources are made available to developing countries, especially those possessing limited fiscal space and facing large development needs.
-These resources will be needed to accelerate progress towards the achievement of the MDGs and for investments in sustainable and resilient growth, especially for the LDCs.
-Apart from delivering on existing aid commitments, donor countries should consider mechanisms to delink aid flows from their business cycles so as to prevent delivery shortfalls in times of crisis, when the need for development aid is most urgent.

-The fifth challenge is to find ways to arrive at credible and effective policy coordination among major economies.
-In this regard, there is some urgency in operationalizing the G-20 framework for sustainable global rebalancing.
+- 45. The fourth challenge is to ensure that sufficient resources are made available to developing countries, especially those possessing limited fiscal space and facing large development needs.
+Those resources will be needed, in particular, to accelerate progress towards the achievement of the Millennium Development Goals and for investments in sustainable and resilient growth, especially for the least developed countries.
+Apart from delivering on existing aid commitments, donor countries should consider mechanisms to delink aid flows from their business cycles so as to prevent delivery shortfalls in times of crisis, when the need for development aid is most urgent. - 46.
+The fifth challenge is to find ways to arrive at credible and effective policy coordination among the major economies.
+In that regard, there is some urgency in making the G20 framework for sustainable global rebalancing more specific and operational.
+Having clear and verifiable targets for desired policy outcomes would help make parties accountable, while the possible loss of reputation through non-compliance would be an incentive to live up to policy agreements.